Jacob H. "Devil Jake" Younkin was born on April 6, 1808 in Turkeyfoot Township, the son of "Yankee John" and Nancy (Hartzell) Younkin.

 Great-granddaughter Lois Joan Turns ( ? -2017) was born in (?).
 She was married three times to David C. Malone Sr, (?)
 Dingle and (?)
 Humbert.
 Over the years, she resided in Carmichaels, Greene County, PA and died on Oct.
 8, 2017.
 The Malones produced two sons -- Douglas E. Malone and David C. Malone Jr. Lois Joan also produced a son in her second marriage, Lee Dingle.
 Douglas E. Malone (July 15, 1960-2017) made his home in Dilliner and over the years worked for East Dunkard Water, Monongahela Township, Bruno's Service Station and as a self-employed scrap metal dealer.
 Doug died at age 56 on July 3, 2017.

-Daughter Ina Younkin (1888- ? ) was born in May 1888.
+Daughter Ina Younkin (1888-1974) was born in May 1888.
 On Feb.
-21, 1909, she wed railroad brakeman Edward G. Brown of Dawson, Fayette County.
+21, 1909, she wed railroad brakeman Edward G. Brown ( ? - ? ) of Dawson, Fayette County.
 He was the son of Edward Brown Sr. Rev. W.E.
 Bassett performed the ceremony.
-The couple had five children -- Edward E. Brown, Eva DiMaggio, Thelma ("Capodanno") Cappy, Carl Brown and Glenn Brown.
+The couple had five children -- Edward E. Brown, Eva DiMaggio, Thelma ("Capodanno") Cappy, Carl Brown and Glen Brown.
 In 1921, their home was in McKees Rocks in Pittsburgh.
-They were in Pittsburgh at least as late as 1964.
-Their daughter Thelma F. Brown married Anthony A. Capodanno (shortened to "Cappy") in Pittsburgh on July 29, 1938.
-Their son Edward (1910-1966) graduated from the Carnegie Institute of Technology (today's Carnegie Mellon University) and was a chemist with Vanadium Corporation of America in Pittsburgh and Cambridge, Ohio.
-Later, he was chief chemist for Interstate Steel Corporation of Beverly, OH.
+They remained in McKees Rocks for the balance of their lives.
+Ina died no Dec.
+12, 1974.
+A death notice was printed in the Pittsburgh Press.

 Daughter Rhoda Younkin (1889- ? ) was born in November 1889.
 She married Elmer N. Greer, son of Isaac N. and Ida A. Greer, on Jan.
 11, 1908 in Connellsville.
 Elmer was a railroader and based at the time in Youngwood, Westmoreland County, PA.